-In addition to our existing cash reserves of \$47.6 million at March 31, 2015, there are 0.1 million warrants outstanding (expire on March 27, 2018) from the March 2013 underwritten offering each of which enables the holder to purchase one common share at a fixed price of \$1.50 per common share, and 1.7 million warrants outstanding (expire on October 9, 2018) from the October 2013 underwritten offering each of which enable the holder to purchase one common share at a fixed price of \$2.00 per common share.
+In addition to our existing cash reserves of \$41.2 million at June 30, 2015 which were subsequently augmented by the July 2015 Offering and expected to be further augmented on closing of the second tranche of the Volkswagen IP Agreement, there are 0.1 million warrants outstanding (expire on March 27, 2018) from the March 2013 underwritten offering each of which enables the holder to purchase one common share at a fixed price of \$1.50 per common share, and 1.7 million warrants outstanding (expire on October 9, 2018) from the October 2013 underwritten offering each of which enable the holder to purchase one common share at a fixed price of \$2.00 per common share.
 If any of these warrants are exercised, our liquidity position would be further augmented.
 We may also choose to pursue additional liquidity through the issuance of debt or equity in private or public market financings.
 To enable such an action and to allow the exercise of warrants, we filed a short form base shelf prospectus ("Prospectus") in May 2014 in each of the provinces and territories of Canada, except Quebec, and a corresponding shelf registration statement on Form F-10 ("Registration Statement") with the United States Securities and Exchange Commission.
 These filings enable offerings of equity securities during the effective period (to June 2016) of the Prospectus and Registration Statements.
 However, no assurance can be given that any such additional liquidity will be available or that, if available, it can be obtained on terms favorable to the Company.